-If we are to talk about the most important part of a car’s anatomy, the brakes are considered top priority as far as safety goes.
-Brakes are the key element of a vehicle’s safety mechanisms, allowing you to slow down with the tap of your foot.
+If we are to talk about the most important part of a car’s anatomy, the brakes are considered a top priority as far as safety goes.
+Brakes are the key elements of a vehicle’s safety mechanisms, allowing you to slow down with the tap of your foot.

 What are the moving parts of a brake system?

 A car’s brakes are comprised of brake pads, rotors, callipers, and calliper supports.
 Having an understanding of these various moving parts of your brake system can help you anticipate and prevent future problems with your vehicle.
 Pressing your brake pedal creates friction in the brake pads.
 The rotor diffuses heat throughout your vehicle to prevent the brake from overheating.
 For the braking system to fully function, all parts must be checked from time to time to identify possible deficiencies or malfunctions.